 Young Arts Projects are aimed at engendering an appreciation of the decorative and fine arts in young people.

-Welcome to Susan Merelie who has offered to be our Young Arts representative.
+Thank you to Susan Merelie, our Young Arts representative.

-From SusanThe Arts Society, Bristol is involved in an exciting project this autumn (2018).
-An opera has been commissioned to commemorate the end of World War 1.
-This will involve primary and secondary school pupils as well as adult choirs, soloists and orchestra.
-It will be performed in St. Mary Redcliffe Church on October 12th & 13th.
-The church will be decorated with 100 glass poppies which we are funding.
-Volunteers from our society are also helping the primary school pupils to make the poppies (under the supervision of a local artist) which we hope will be on display in the church for a period of time following the concerts.
+From SusanThe Arts Society, Bristol has been involved in an exciting project this autumn (2018).
+An opera was commissioned to commemorate the end of World War 1.
+This involved primary and secondary school pupils as well as adult choirs, soloists and orchestra and was performed in St. Mary Redcliffe Church in October.
+The church was decorated with 100 glass poppies which we funded.
+Volunteers from our society helped the primary school pupils to make the poppies (under the supervision of a local artist) which we hope remain on display in the church for a period of time following the concerts.
+Project details here.

 Many thanks to Marion Brown, our former Young Arts project co-ordinator.